-The move to cloud-native technologies is a challenge made only more difficult by trying to remain compliant with requirements, such as PCI, HIPPA, and FINRA.
+The move to cloud-native technologies is a challenge made only more difficult by trying to remain compliant with requirements, such as PCI, HIPAA, and FINRA.
 Enterprises are left trying to meet these demands by deploying a host of legacy security tools such as anti-virus protection, remote access detection, file access and integrity management, intrusion detection and protection systems, and so on.
 Drowning in alerts and trying to maintain all these systems means the quality of security has suffered as a result.

 The Capsule8 Difference